Corporate website of Orient Corporation

 In addition to the risks mentioned above, there are other factors that could potentially impact the performance of the Orico Group, including:

-• Insufficient measures to combat anti-social forces, money laundering, terrorist financing, and credit card fraud.
+• Insufficient measures to combat anti-social forces, money laundering, terrorist financing, and proliferation financing.

 • Significant depreciation of priority beneficiary rights or tangible fixed assets, such as land and buildings, due to the liquidity of installment sales receivables.

-• Consumer disputes arising from violations of laws by member stores, partner companies, or business commission recipients, which could escalate into social responsibility issues for the Orico Group.
+• Consumer disputes arising from violations of laws by member merchants, partner companies, or business commission recipients, which could escalate into social responsibility issues for the Orico Group.

 • In the event that negative reports regarding our group and the industry undermine stakeholder trust, it may lead to a loss of confidence from stakeholders.